LandingLens | LandingLens on Snowflake |

 Web API Endpoints

 The Web API provides the following possible endpoints you can use.
-All endpoints return the predictions as JSON.
+All endpoints return the predictions as JSON.- /images

 - /RGB24mmf